forensicmike/magnet-regex-tips-tricks/index.md

 * Regex is a complex subject.
 * The use case of Regex in forensics.
-* .NET Regex vs. other Regex variants
+* .NET Regex vs. other variants
+* Advanced searches and column filters in AXIOM
+* Universal Truth about Regex
-* Gauging interest in further interest?
+* Interest in further Regex content?

 ## Mock Dataset